Future of the Credit Card Industry

 The more you know about credit, the better you can use it to your advantage.
-While that certainly applies to the credit repair and credit rebuilding process, add to that knowledge of the credit card industry itself.
+While that certainly applies to the credit repair and credit rebuilding process, you can add that knowledge to the credit card industry.
 Here's what credit card issuers are planning relevant to credit card offers, targeted marketing, new products, and security enhancements.
 Besides following your purchases so they can use their marketing techniques on you, credit card companies are also trying to come up with ways to make your purchases more secure and reduce fraud.
 That comes at the heels of some major security breaches exploited by Target and Neiman Marcus where millions of credit card numbers were stolen.
 See what changes the credit card industry has in store for you and your card in the years to come.

 Targeting Mobile Devices

 What's better than knowing what you like to buy?
 Knowing where you are at any given time so as to offer your deals on products and services just a hop-skip-and-a-jump away.
 In the future, expect credit card companies to utilize location tracking to create real-time deals too good to pass up.

 Social Media Marketing

 Though you may still see credit card offers in your mailbox now and then, overall, direct marketing campaigns are winding down as social media marketing takes off.
 If you're on Facebook, you're well aware of the ads uniquely targeted to you based on the things you "like" and post about on the site.
 Presumably, credit card offers will make the most of this and other social media marketing platforms.